elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-1-tune-and-optimize-vsphere-performance.md

 >     *   Hardware-accelerated cloning (sometimes called “full copy” or “copy offload”) frees resources on the host and can speed up workloads that rely on cloning.
 (Note that Storage vMotion does not make use of this feature on NAS devices.)
 >     *   Space reservation allows ESXi to fully preallocate space for a virtual disk at the time the virtual disk is created.
 Thus, in addition to the thin provisioning and eager-zeroed thick provisioning options that non-VAAI NAS devices support, VAAI NAS devices also support lazy-zeroed thick provisioning.
 > *   Though the degree of improvement is dependent on the storage hardware, VAAI can reduce storage latency for several types of storage operations, can reduce the ESXi host CPU utilization for storage operations, and can reduce storage network traffic.
 > *   Performance design for a storage network must take into account the physical constraints of the network, not logical allocations.
 Using VLANs or VPNs does not provide a suitable solution to the problem of link oversubscription in shared configurations.
-VLANs and other virtual partitioning of a network provide a way of logically configuring a network, but don&#8217;t change the physical capabilities of links and trunks between switches.
+VLANs and other virtual partitioning of a network provide a way of logically configuring a network, but don't change the physical capabilities of links and trunks between switches.
 > *   If you have heavy disk I/O loads, you might need to assign separate storage processors (SPs) to separate systems to handle the amount of traffic bound for storage.
 > *   To optimize storage array performance, spread I/O loads over the available paths to the storage (that is, across multiple host bus adapters (HBAs) and storage processors).
 > *   Make sure that end-to-end Fibre Channel speeds are consistent to help avoid performance problems.
 For more information, see KB article 1006602.
 > *   Configure maximum queue depth for Fibre Channel HBA cards.
 For additional information see VMware KB article 1267.
 > *   Applications or systems that write large amounts of data to storage, such as data acquisition or transaction logging systems, should not share Ethernet links to a storage device with other applications or systems.
 These types of applications perform best with dedicated connections to storage devices.
 > *   For iSCSI and NFS, make sure that your network topology does not contain Ethernet bottlenecks, where multiple links are routed through fewer links, potentially resulting in oversubscription and dropped network packets.
 Any time a number of links transmitting near capacity are switched to a smaller number of links, such oversubscription is a possibility.Recovering from these dropped network packets results in large performance degradation.
 In addition to time spent determining that data was dropped, the retransmission uses network bandwidth that could otherwise be used for new transactions.
-> *   For iSCSI and NFS, if the network switch deployed for the data path supports VLAN, it might be beneficial to create a VLAN just for the ESXi host&#8217;s vmknic and the iSCSI/NFS server.
+> *   For iSCSI and NFS, if the network switch deployed for the data path supports VLAN, it might be beneficial to create a VLAN just for the ESXi host's vmknic and the iSCSI/NFS server.
 This minimizes network interference from other packet sources.
 > *   Be aware that with software-initiated iSCSI and NFS the network protocol processing takes place on the host system, and thus these might require more CPU resources than other storage options.
 > *   Local storage performance might be improved with write-back cache.
 If your local storage has write-back cache installed, make sure it’s enabled and contains a functional battery module.
 For more information, see KB article 1006602.

 ### Configure and apply advanced ESXi host attributes

-From &#8220;<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>&#8220;:
+From "<a href="http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-50-resource-management-guide.pdf']);">vSphere Resource Management ESXi 5.0</a>":

 > **Set Advanced Host Attributes**
 >